We can enjoy the holiday season with less stuff and create more meaningful traditions.

 Time is one of our most valuable assets and it’s an amazing gift to share with the people you care about.
 Instead of a gift make the time for friends and family.
 Even if you can’t get to the same destination, clear your schedule and make time to video call and chat.
 It matters.

-Things to do as a family when you are together include:
+Things to do as a family:

 - Play board games